Craig Shipbuilding Company

 In 1918 California Shipbuilding started to have difficulties completing contracts that it had purchased with the Craig Shipyard, including two submarines and a lighthouse tender.
 In 1921, Craig purchased his original shipyard back and renamed it back to Craig Shipbuilding.
 At the same time he renamed the Long Beach Shipbuilding to Craig Shipbuilding and ran both as one company.
 The tow shipyard did repair work on built yachts.

 The United States Maritime Commission started a shipbuilding program in 1939, to support the World War 2 demand for ships.
 Craig leased the Long Beach Shipbuilding yard to the Consolidated Steel Corporation.
-Consolidated Steel built Type C1-B and C1-M cargo merchant ships and two Type P1 passenger ships at the leased yard.
-Consolidated Steel operated two other large shipyards, one nearby in the Port of Los Angeles West Basin in Wilmington, the other in Orange, Texas, and two other small boatyards.
-After World war 2, the Consolidated leased yard closed.
+Consolidated Steel built Type C1-B and C1-M cargo merchant ships and two Type P1 passenger ships at the leased yard from prefabricated sections erected at their Maywood plant inland.
+Consolidated Steel operated two other large shipyards, one nearby in the Port of Los Angeles West Basin in Wilmington, which was also supplied by Maywood, the other in Orange, Texas, and two other small boatyards.
+After World war 2, the Consolidated-leased yard closed.
 Craig shipyard continued to do repair work as the Long Beach Marine Repair and closed in 1970.